mongodb/atlas-sdk-go/docs/docs/CloudProviderAccessFeatureUsage.md

 NewCloudProviderAccessFeatureUsageWithDefaults instantiates a new CloudProviderAccessFeatureUsage object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetFeatureId

-`func (o *CloudProviderAccessFeatureUsage) GetFeatureId() CloudProviderAccessFeatureUsageExportSnapshotFeatureId`

-GetFeatureId returns the FeatureId field if non-nil, zero value otherwise.

-### GetFeatureIdOk

-`func (o *CloudProviderAccessFeatureUsage) GetFeatureIdOk() (*CloudProviderAccessFeatureUsageExportSnapshotFeatureId, bool)`

-GetFeatureIdOk returns a tuple with the FeatureId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFeatureId

-`func (o *CloudProviderAccessFeatureUsage) SetFeatureId(v CloudProviderAccessFeatureUsageExportSnapshotFeatureId)`

-SetFeatureId sets FeatureId field to given value.

-### HasFeatureId

-`func (o *CloudProviderAccessFeatureUsage) HasFeatureId() bool`

-HasFeatureId returns a boolean if a field has been set.

 ### GetFeatureType